 Clearing this waste takes our already-stretched staff away from more essential tasks.

-Bulky waste collections have now re-started.
-However, if anyone at the property is currently diagnosed or showing symptoms of coronavirus, the items need to be outside for 72hrs (covered if soft furnishings and freely available without contact from any of the occupants) before collection.
+If anyone at the property is currently diagnosed or showing symptoms of coronavirus, the items need to be outside for 72hrs (covered if soft furnishings and freely available without contact from any of the occupants) before collection.

 If you have booked, are symptomatic and have not allowed the 72 hours, you will need to re-schedule for a later date.